Teenage Mutant Ninja Turtles (NES video game)

-(Teenage Mutant Hero Turtles in Europe) is a 1989 action-platform game developed and published by Konami for the Nintendo Entertainment System.
+is a 1989 action-platform game developed and published by Konami for the Nintendo Entertainment System.
 In North America it was published under Konami's Ultra Games imprint in the US and the equivalent PALCOM brand in Europe and Australia.

 Alongside the arcade game (also developed by Konami), it was one of the first video games based on the 1987 Teenage Mutant Ninja Turtles animated series, being released after the show's second season.
 The game sold more than 4 million cartridges worldwide.

 Plot

 Shredder kidnaps April and gains the Life Transformer Gun, a weapon capable of returning Splinter to his human form.
-In order to save April, the turtles (Leo, Mikey, Donny and Raph) embark on the streets of New York to confront the Foot Clan.
+In order to save April, the turtles (Leo, Mikey, Donnie and Raph) embark on the streets of New York to confront the Foot Clan.
 While traversing the sewers, the turtles encounter Bebop, a mutated pig, and Rocksteady, a mutant rhino.
 Though the turtles defeat Bebop, Rocksteady escapes with April O'Neil.
 The turtles then chase Rocksteady to an abandoned warehouse, fight him, and rescue April.
 After disabling bombs in the Hudson River dam, Shredder captures Splinter, leading to the turtles giving chase in the Party Wagon.
 Hot in pursuit, the turtles search the city and eventually find that Splinter is being held captive by the robotic Mecaturtle on a skyscraper rooftop.
 After the turtles save Splinter, Shredder escapes in a helicopter.
 The turtles give chase, tracking him to JFK airport, where they encounter Big Mouser.
 After defeating Big Mouser, the turtles head to Shredder's secret Foot Clan base in the South Bronx via the Turtle Blimp.
 Once there, they locate and battle the Technodrome underground.
 The turtles descend into the Technodrome's reactor and ultimately defeat Shredder.
 With the Life Transformer Gun, the turtles help Splinter return to his human form.
 After the accomplishment of a tough mission, the turtles and April celebrate with a pizza.